ziapeltagames/six-winters/docs/DESIGN.md

    * Some assets are played down as a global effect for the remainder of the game
 * Location - These are places that characters can be, they typically have actions on them that characters can do
    * Spotlight locations are places the player's have found that they put into play at the start of a mission
-* Event - These cards do something and then are usually discarded
+* Event - These are encounter cards which do something and then are usually discarded
 * Obstacle - These cards attach to locations and have codified rules for burning them
+   * Threats - Threats are really special instances of the obstacle mechanic, tied to spotlight locations rather than mission locations
 * Attachment - Cards that attach to a location or a character and affect it somehow
+   * These might be assets or obstacles

 ## Tags